High-dimensional Linear Bandits with Knapsacks: Optimal Online Sparse Estimation

-The fundamental cause of the gradient averaging in Algorithm \ref{alg:online-iht} is actually the poor smooth property of the projection onto $\ell_0$-constraint space.
+\begin{remark} The rationale behind the gradient averaging in Algorithm \ref{alg:online-iht} is actually the poor smoothness property of the hard thresholding operator, i.e., projection onto $\ell_0$-constraint space.
 Unlike the convex projection or higher-order low-rank projection, the projection onto the $\ell_0$-constraint space exhibits an inflating smoothness behavior.
 To be specific, the projection onto the convex space shares the nice property $ \norm{\cP(\bx+\Delta) - \bx }_2\le \norm{\Delta}_2$, with no inflation on the error.
-The projection onto the higher-order low-rank space (e.g., SVD or HOSVD on low-rank matrix or tensor) also satisfies $ \norm{\cP(\bx+\Delta) - \bx }_\tF \le \norm{\Delta}_\tF+C\norm{\Delta}_\tF^2$ if $\Delta$ is in the tangent space of the manifold \citep{kressner2014low,cai2022generalized}, which leads to tiny inflation for small perturbations in online tensor learning \citep{cai2023online}.
+The projection onto the low-rank space (e.g., SVD or HOSVD on low-rank matrix or tensor) also satisfies $ \norm{\cP(\bx+\Delta) - \bx }_\tF \le \norm{\Delta}_\tF+C\norm{\Delta}_\tF^2$ if $\Delta$ is in the tangent space of the manifold \citep{kressner2014low,cai2022generalized}, which leads to tiny inflation in online low-rank learning \citep{cai2023online}.
 However, the projection onto $\ell_0$-constraint space can only ensure $\norm{\cP(\bx+\Delta) - \bx }_2\le (1+\delta)\norm{\Delta}_2 $, where $\delta$ is a non-zero parameter depending on the relative sparsity level and is unimprovable \citep{shen2017tight}, which causes trouble for online sparse recovery.
-To mitigate the inevitable inflation, gradient averaging is employed to decrease the variance, thereby enabling us to achieve the optimal convergence rate.
+To mitigate the inevitable inflation, gradient averaging is employed to reduce the variance, thereby enabling us to achieve the optimal convergence rate. \end{remark}